o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/functions.md

 ![\[Drag and drop functions from the Node Palette, under the Global Functions category, onto your graph.\]](/images/user-guide/scripting/script-canvas/script-canvas-function-use-node.gif)

-## Function Example: Linear Interpolation {#script-canvas-example-linear-interpolation}
+## Function Example: Linear Interpolation

 In this example, we create a linear interpolation function\.
 This function is represented by the formula: *Result = Start \+ Time \* \(End \- Start\)*\.